 Twitter: @JulesMaltz

-For over 14 years, Clavier has worked at Uncork Capital, and is a managing partner and founding member.
-He was educated in France and has a Masters degree in Computer Science.
-He mainly focus on mobile, cloud and consumer services related companies.
+For over 18 years, Clavier has worked at Uncork Capital, where he is a managing partner and founding member.
+He was educated in France and has a Masters's degree in Computer Science.
+He mainly focuses on mobile, cloud, and consumer services-related companies.

 Twitter: @jeff